sfiggis/problem-sets/README.md

-# problem-sets
+# spell-checker
-solutions to problems in C, Python, SQL and JavaScript
+An implementation of a spell checker in c with the functions load, check, size and unload